 For the sunrise photography settings, please use the above link too.
 It describes 6 types of light and timeline with all right settings for any type of photography.

 The other factor, which affects an early start is that you need to wander around, to feel the nature and to find some best spots.
 Even if you have scouted the area in the daylight, some things could have changed.
 For instance, the rain could have left some puddles behind or a fog shaped the terrain.
+The light itself shapes the terrain and affects your future sunrise photos.

 The hard part of these early photos is focusing.
 I will cover it later in one of the tips, so read on.